EmployeeIssues.comU.S. Employee Rights in Plain English

 To discover to what extent a severance agreement is generally enforceable in the state in which you work, start by contacting the relevant state labor department.
 For enforceability specifics or personalized legal advice about breaking your particular agreement, you'll likely need to consult an attorney.

 If you have questions or doubts about signing a severance agreement, then it's a good idea to first consult an attorney.
-To avoid enforceability problems, your employer will likely give you a reasonable amount of time to sign, so that you may consult an attorney.
-In fact, your employer must give you at least 21 days to consult an attorney, if signing waives your rights under the Age Discrimination in Employment Act.
+To further avoid enforceability problems, your employer will likely give you a reasonable amount of time to sign so that you may do just that.
+In fact, your employer must give you at least 21 days to consult an attorney, if signing waives your rights under the Federal Age Discrimination in Employment Act.

 For more information, see Understanding Waivers of Discrimination Claims in Employee Severance Agreements published by the U.S. Equal Employment Opportunity Commission.